top of page

 Patrick Brunet

-For 15 years working as a site manager for winter events, Patrick has always enjoyed supporting artists.
+For 15 years working as a site manager for winter events, Patrick Brunet has always enjoyed supporting artists.
 Now he has moved into the realm of 'the artist' himself.
-Over the last four years he has carved for multiple events including Canada Winter Games and the Jack Frost Winter Festival.
+Over the last handful of years he has carved for multiple events including Canada Winter Games and the Jack Frost Winter Festival.
 He is excited to keep working and improving as ice is a beautiful and magical medium.
 Patrick trained as a woodworker in Montreal and explored working in various blue collar employs such as carpentry and commercial fishing.
 By blending this education and work he arrives at a very flexible niche of designing and managing events and outdoor art installations.
 In his spare time he is an avid fossil hunter and enjoys training in JiuJitsu.

-Richard Chiasson
+Richard Chaisson

 Darren Hudson